ALERT: Calaveras Road Closure Extended to September 30, 2018.

 The road had also been closed on weekends and holidays because of a land slide that undermined the road within the closure section.
-We anticipate the road to reopen for weekend use sometime in 2018.
 Please keep checking back for schedule details.

 This is due to storm damage along this stretch of road.
 Under normal conditions and the construction schedule, Calaveras Road would be open to thru traffic on weekends and holidays.
 However, this is no longer the case, and the road will remain closed every day to all traffic until further notice.

 Please avoid this area and use alternative routes.

 The heavy winter rains in early 2017 and the subsequent landslide that undermined a portion of Calaveras Road (which is the primary access to the construction site) have caused a significant delay in the construction of the dam.
 The contractor is months behind schedule due to the inability to haul materials for construction of the dam on Calaveras Road.

 Therefore, we have received permission from Alameda County to extend the closure by nine months to September 30, 2018.

 A new road has been cut into the hillside to bypass the undermined portion.
 That new section of road will become a public roadway starting sometime in 2018 at which time it will be reopened on weekends and holidays.
 For now the road is closed to all through traffic every day of the week.